top of page

 Cholesterol: Reportedly decreases cholesterol plaque deposits in blood vessels.

-Immunity: Possibly Increased immunity
+Immunity: Possibly increased immunity

-Cancer: May help as an antioxidant
+Cancer: May help as an antioxidant, might help with cancer-related pain

-Other: Stimulates appetite
+Other: Stimulates appetite, TMJ (topical)

 * * *